foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/device/device.rst

 * SPI master
 * I2S master

-In the future, more Designware IP drivers will be added, e.g., timer, PWM, ethernet
+In the future, more Designware IP drivers will be added, e.g., USB, ethernet

 Not limited to Designware IP drivers, other IP drivers can be easily supported which can take Designware IP drivers as a reference.